 I may earn a commission on purchases made through links on this page.

 Time Machine is the backup software included with your Mac and I recommend you use it.
+That is the primary use for hard drives these days.
 Most of your important stuff is probably already stored in iCloud if you have it fully configured, but Time Machine backs up absolutely everything on your Mac and protects you from mistakes.
 If you delete something from your computer or make a change, it’s deleted or changed in iCloud.
 But Time Machine keeps a history for you to roll back.
 Installed a system upgrade that failed partway through or screwed everything up?
 Time Machine can roll your computer back!
-Dropped your computer in a lake?
-Time Machine will restore everything to a new Mac just as it was, including all of your applications, settings, etc.
+Did you drop your computer in a lake?
+Time Machine will restore everything to a new Mac just as it was, including applications, settings, etc.

 Time Machine is included with every Mac.
 All you need to enable it is an external hard drive.
-I know there is a little confusion because Apple used to sell a product called Time Capsule, which was a special wireless hard drive that could be used with Time Machine.
-But honestly, a wired hard drive creates much more reliable backups so I can’t blame Apple for discontinuing the Time Capsule.
+There is some confusion because Apple previously sold Time Capsule, which was a dedicated wireless hard drive that could be used with Time Machine.
+But honestly, wired hard drives are far more reliable so I can’t blame Apple for discontinuing Time Capsule.
 Any brand hard drive will work but I’ll give you my specific recommendations.

 How much capacity do I need?